AyoOlonilua/Groceries/README.md

 # Description

-It is used for saving the inputed items, sort the inputed iems in alphabetical order and then displaying it in a capitalised form.
+It saves the inputed items, sort the inputed iems in alphabetical order and then displaying it in a capitalised form.

 # Setup/Installation Requirements